 Our lives are persistently affected by these wonderful creatures, with over 10.000 different species of birds worldwide.

-But as the human population grows, these helpless creatures that make our life wonderful are struggling to survive.
+But as the human population grows, these helpless creatures that make our lives wonderful are struggling to survive.

 The majority of such threats come from excessive hunting, deforestation, pollution, and land transformation.

-Nearly 13% of birds of the earth are on the brink of extinction.
+Nearly 13% of birds on Earth are on the brink of extinction.

 10. Philippine eagle